TurboGears/tg2/docs/main/Auth.rst

 * has_all_permissions -- has all the permissions listed
 * has_any_permission -- has any of the listed permissions

-There are also a couple of predicates you can use to agrigate the above permissions.
+There are also a couple of predicates you can use to aggregate the above permissions.

 * All -- used to combine the above predicate checks requiring that all of them are true.
 * Any -- same as All, but only requires that one of the checks return true.